-(a) During the period for which the Peak 30 day IP Rate is presented except in the case of the ST W 701H, Janey 2H and Janey 4H wells, which is based on the Peak 24-hour IP rate.

-- (b) Non-operated.

-- (c) On gas lift.
+- (a) During the period for which the Peak 30 day IP Rate is presented except in the case of the ST W 4301H well, which is based on the Peak 14 day IP rate - (b) Non-operated. - (c) On artificial lift. - (d) Peak 14 day IP Rate on artificial lift; peak 30 day IP Rate is not yet available.

-- (d) On sub pump.

-- (e) A peak 30 day IP Rate is not available.

-In addition, we are currently drilling three additional horizontal wells.
 The production results from the wells in Midland and Upton Counties, along with geoscience and engineering data that we have gathered and analyzed, give us confidence that our acreage in Midland and Upton Counties is prospective in the Wolfcamp B interval.